junxit/us-congress-bills-117/metadata.md

 - 2022-09-13 — Placed on the Union Calendar, Calendar No. 355.
 - 2022-09-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-458.
 - 2022-09-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-458.
+- 2022-09-14 — Considered as unfinished business. (consideration: CR H7822-7823)
+- 2022-09-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 293 - 133 (Roll no. 427). (text: 9/13/2022 CR H7752-7753)
+- 2022-09-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 293 - 133 (Roll no. 427).